H.R. 6569: Executive Action Cost Transparency Act

 Federal departments and agencies

-Any department, agency, establishment, or regulatory agency or commission that promulgates, issues, announces, or implements an executive action would face a new compliance burden to submit documents and guidance to CBO not later than 10 days after the action goes into effect.
+Any agency or commission that issues, announces, or implements an executive action would take on new reporting work — submitting documents and guidance to CBO within 10 days of the action taking effect.

 House and Senate Budget Committee chairs